-A break surrounded by the nature can do wonders to your mental health.
+A break surrounded by the nature can do wonders for your mental health.
 You can de-stress in a matter of minutes once you get exposed to nature – as quantified by muscle tension, blood pressure, and brain activity.

 Outdoor activity can have an uplifting impact on your mood, as opposed to sweating it out indoors at home or in a gym.

-The winters are notorious for having shorter days and less day light.
-A lot of people feel down and depressed during this seasons.
+The winters are notorious for having cold temperatures, shorter days and less day light.
+A lot of people feel down and depressed during this season.
 That is also due to the fact that social life, for a lot of people, gets hit, as everyone is confined to their comfortable indoors.
 This can trigger seasonal depression and to get rid of it, cross country skiing can be a great choice – giving yourself the opportunity to release endorphins and be merry!